 Improving Community Resilience through Risk Modeling

-Led by AECOM, the American Planning Association (APA), the National Association of Counties (NACo), and the Association of State Floodplain Managers (ASFPM) are partnering to help develop models for integrating resilient hazard mitigation planning into local comprehensive plans.
+Led by AECOM, the American Planning Association (APA), the National Association of Counties (NACo), and the Association of State Floodplain Managers (ASFPM) partnered to help develop models for integrating resilient hazard mitigation planning into local comprehensive plans.

-This project will focus on validating a process that coastal and riverine communities could use to better plan development activities to reduce the long term impacts of inundation.
+This project focused on validating a process that coastal and riverine communities could use to better plan development activities to reduce the long-term impacts of inundation.

 - Assessment of available models, tools, and methods that assess flood risk (both likelihood and exposure) at a specific location